Information for colleges and training providers

 Sign me up for emails

-If you’re interested in delivering the new GCSE, AS and A level qualifications in construction and building services engineering, then visit WJEC’s website for more information.
+If you’re interested in delivering GCSE, AS and A level qualifications in construction and building services engineering, then visit WJEC’s website for more information.
 Centres currently registered with WJEC do not need to apply for additional approval to offer the GCSE, AS or A Level qualifications.

 Further information